-The residence halls and Greek Row housing will close for the Spring Semester for all students at 4 p.m. on Wednesday, May 15 unless you are a graduating senior or have special permission from Residence Life to stay later.
+The residence halls and Greek Row housing will close for the spring semester for all students at 12:00 p.m. on Wednesday, May 13 unless you are a graduating senior or have special permission from Residence Life to stay later.
 All graduating seniors and others wishing permission from remain beyond this date should fill out the Request to Stay Late or Return Early Request Form.
-Final check out for ALL students after Commencement is Sunday, May 19 by 10 a.m.
+Final check out for ALL students after Commencement is Sunday, May 17 by 10 a.m.
 No students will be allowed to stay later than this date and must receive approval before doing so.
 All students will need to set up a check out time with their Residence Assistant or House Manager.
 If you have questions about moving out please contact the Residence Life Office at 404.364.8520.

 Congratulations!
-You are now part of a very special group - the only truly permanent component of the Oglethorpe community - the alumni.
+You are now part of a very special group - the only truly permanent component of the Oglethorpe community – our alumni.

 The Alumni Association represents all alumni of the university.
 The Association seeks to keep you informed about Oglethorpe news and events, stay in touch with friends and help you network with others in your career field.
 Oglethorpe has almost 10,000 living alumni worldwide who share in the memories and traditions of OU and support the institution through their involvement and financial support.